Lipid bilayer: Endocytosis and exocytosis

 Some molecules or particles are too large or too hydrophilic to pass through a lipid bilayer.
 Other molecules could pass through the bilayer but must be transported rapidly in such large numbers that channel-type transport is impractical.
 In both cases, these types of cargo can be moved across the cell membrane through fusion or budding of vesicles.
 When a vesicle is produced inside the cell and fuses with the plasma membrane to release its contents into the extracellular space, this process is known as exocytosis.
 In the reverse process, a region of the cell membrane will dimple inwards and eventually pinch off, enclosing a portion of the extracellular fluid to transport it into the cell.
 Endocytosis and exocytosis rely on very different molecular machinery to function, but the two processes are intimately linked and could not work without each other.
 The primary mechanism of this interdependence is the large amount of lipid material involved.
-In a typical cell, an area of bilayer equivalent to the entire plasma membrane will travel through the endocytosis/exocytosis cycle in about half an hour.
-If these two processes were not balancing each other, the cell would either balloon outward to an unmanageable size or completely deplete its plasma membrane within a short time.
+In a typical cell, an area of bilayer equivalent to the entire plasma membrane travels through the endocytosis/exocytosis cycle in about half an hour.

 Exocytosis in prokaryotes: Membrane vesicular exocytosis, popularly known as membrane vesicle trafficking, a Nobel prize-winning (year, 2013) process, is traditionally regarded as a prerogative of eukaryotic cells.
 This myth was however broken with the revelation that nanovesicles, popularly known as bacterial outer membrane vesicles, released by gram-negative microbes, translocate bacterial signal molecules to host or target cells to carry out multiple processes in favour of the secreting microbe e.g., in host cell invasion and microbe-environment interactions, in general.

 Electroporation

 Electroporation is the rapid increase in bilayer permeability induced by the application of a large artificial electric field across the membrane.
 Experimentally, electroporation is used to introduce hydrophilic molecules into cells.
 It is a particularly useful technique for large highly charged molecules such as DNA, which would never passively diffuse across the hydrophobic bilayer core.
 Because of this, electroporation is one of the key methods of transfection as well as bacterial transformation.
 It has even been proposed that electroporation resulting from lightning strikes could be a mechanism of natural horizontal gene transfer.

-This increase in permeability primarily affects transport of ions and other hydrated species, indicating that the mechanism is the creation of nm-scale water-filled holes in the membrane.
-Although electroporation and dielectric breakdown both result from application of an electric field, the mechanisms involved are fundamentally different.
-In dielectric breakdown the barrier material is ionized, creating a conductive pathway.
-The material alteration is thus chemical in nature.
-In contrast, during electroporation the lipid molecules are not chemically altered but simply shift position, opening up a pore that acts as the conductive pathway through the bilayer as it is filled with water.